vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 12: *Channel Criswell* is the best video essayist on YouTube in my opinion, you should definitely check him out.

 11: I sort of hate video essays.
 There are some gems out there, but most of them are filled with pretty superficial observations and pale in comparison to a good, written essay.
 Others function more as a mini-documentary than an essay.
-Meaning, they present information, but are not argumentative. <u>KaptainKristain</u> in particular is lot of production value to present hardly a single original thought.
+Meaning, they present information, but are not argumentative. ~~KaptainKristain~~ in particular is lot of production value to present hardly a single original thought.
 His videos are usually a collection of ideas that have been explored ad nauseam beforehand (e.g. his Jurassic Park video), and in one of the examples where he actually does attempt to make an argument (color theory and X-Men), it's just shit.

 It's a shame, because the visual aspect should allow for greater specificity when discussing a film.

-That all being said, I really enjoy some of Sidway's videos, such as [The Superhero Theme](https://www.youtube.com/watch?v=m-2qHoEcQx0) and The Unintentional Fallacy's [Watchmaker - How Dr Manhattan Sees Through Time](https://www.youtube.com/watch?v=dm_D5TUpCVw).
+That all being said, I really enjoy some of <u>Sidway's</u> videos, such as [The Superhero Theme](https://www.youtube.com/watch?v=m-2qHoEcQx0) and <u>The Unintentional Fallacy's</u> [Watchmaker - How Dr Manhattan Sees Through Time](https://www.youtube.com/watch?v=dm_D5TUpCVw).
 And while this doesn't count, Slavoj Žižek's documentaries are awesome for so many reasons.

 Edit: Spelling

-8: KaptainKristain will remain one of my favorites.
+8: ~~KaptainKristain~~ will remain one of my favorites.
 His videos always flow incredibly well and are super interesting.
 He mostly does essays on animated shows or films but his video on the world building in Spike Jonze's Her is such a classic.

 9: Renegade Cut, hands down